 IBM Z Day 2020: A record-shattering event!

-IBM Z Day 2020 was a huge success -- find out what you missed, and how you can still catch the replays.
+Find out what you missed, and how you can still catch the replays

 Thank you, one and all, for making IBM Z Day 2020 such a huge success!